Frequently Asked Questions

 If I am a faculty or staff person and need to purchase specialty software for my SSU state tagged machine, how do I do that?

-SSU has a purchasing agreement with Dell/ASAP.
+SSU has a purchasing agreement with SHI.
 See SSU's vendor for Adobe and Microsoft purchases (Seawolf ID required) for contact information, purchasing and installation request instructions.

 You may ask the IT Help Desk or your Geoteam consultant for a recommendation, depending on the nature of the purchase they may suggest you check with the Director of Workstation Services and Security for a recommendation.